-An infrared sensor is an electronic instrument which is used to sense certain characteristics of its surroundings by either emitting and/or detecting infrared radiation.
+An infrared sensor is an electronic instrument that is used to sense certain characteristics of its surroundings.
+It does this by either emitting or detecting infrared radiation.
 Infrared sensors are also capable of measuring the heat being emitted by an object and detecting motion.

 Infrared Radiation Theory

 Infrared waves are not visible to the human eye.
 In the electromagnetic spectrum, infrared radiation can be found between the visible and microwave regions.
 The infrared waves typically have wavelengths between 0.75 and 1000µm.

 The infrared spectrum can be split into near IR, mid IR and far IR.
 The wavelength region from 0.75 to 3µm is known as the near infrared region.
 The region between 3 and 6µm is known as the mid-infrared region, and infrared radiation which has a wavelength greater higher than 6µm is known as far infrared.

 The Foundations of Infrared Science

 The theory of infrared spectroscopy had been around since F.W.
 Herschel discovered infrared light in 1800.
 Herschel conducted an experiment using a prism to refract light from the sun and was able to detect the presence of infrared radiation beyond the red part of the visible spectrum using a thermometer to measure an increase in temperature.